alexmcgowan112/Getris/README.md

-This is my first game so it was mostly intended as a learning experience.
+This is my first fully fleshed out game so it was mostly intended as a learning experience.
 It was made using Godot Game Engine.

 The concept is inspired by the game Tricky Towers, which I thought would be a relatively simple game to replicate but still fun to make and play.